 Toning down brassiness in the salon

-As with anything hair colour related, the gold standard of hair toning is performed in a salon by a professional.
+As with anything hair color related, the gold standard of hair toning is performed in a salon by a professional.
 "We offer toning treatments for clients that have been in the sun and their color has lifted, or if they are not ready for their full color appointment," explains Louisa Moore, Senior Colourist at Jo Hansford Salon.
 "Toners last approximately two to three weeks depending on other elements.
 We also offer toners for fashion colors as they fade quickly, so clients can come in between appointments to have the color refreshed."
 The cost varies from salon to salon, but expect to pay from $35/£25 up to around $70/£50 for this treatment.

 Toning down brassiness at home

 When we think of toning for blonde hair at home, purple shampoo usually comes to mind.
 But how often should you use purple shampoo?
-"Refrain from overuse of purple shampoo," advises Gareth Williams, Consumer Colourist at SALON64.
+"Refrain from the overuse of purple shampoo," advises Gareth Williams, Consumer Colourist at SALON64.
 "The pigments can build up and cause the hair to look dull, lack shine, and create an uneven canvas for your next appointment.
 This could end up causing a more expensive salon visit.”
 With any product that contains purple pigment, stick to using it once a week at most, the same goes for brunettes using blue shampoo for brown hair, less is more unless you are aiming for blue gray hair.
 On other days use clarifying, shine-enhancing hair care to keep your creamy blonde super fresh.